 You will need to see selected properties in Spain before agreeing to buy.
 Packing dozens of property viewings into a few days will only serve to confuse you.
 Try to come up with a shortlist of properties that interest you and arrange to see them.
 For each property you select choose an alternative as well in case your original choice is sold before you visit.

 We also recommend using the inspection visit to open a Spanish bank account (you need only your passport to do this) and hiring a lawyer.
-You should also use this opportunity to apply for an NIE number (see Legal Matters)
+You could also use this opportunity to apply for an NIE number (see Legal Matters)

 The biggest problem with short inspection visits is that the buyer feels an irresistible urge to make an offer.
 Act in haste, repent in leisure.
 Unless you are 100% certain that a property is just right for you, do not proceed.
 Better to suffer the cost of another inspection visit than to end up with something you do not really want.